Marie D. Eldridge

 Marie Delaney Eldridge (June 1, 1926 – June 13, 2009) was an American statistician.
 She was director of statistics and analysis at the National Highway Traffic Safety Administration, a director of the Research Triangle Institute, president of the Washington Statistical Society, and since 1969 a Fellow of the American Statistical Association.

-Her maiden name was Marie Matilda Delaney; she was originally from Baltimore.

-She did her undergraduate studies at the College of Notre Dame of Maryland, graduating in 1948.
+Her maiden name was Marie Matilda Delaney.
+Originally from Baltimore, she did her undergraduate studies at the College of Notre Dame of Maryland, graduating in 1948.
 After working in industry for the Revere Copper Company, she obtained a master's degree in 1953 from Johns Hopkins University.

 For the next several decades she worked in the federal government, beginning with the Social Security Administration and the Bureau of Labor Statistics in the 1950s.
 Her husband, Paul Eldridge, was also a statistician in the federal government, working primarily in aviation.